CliMA/ClimaWorkshops/intro-makie/README.md

 Note: if you'd like to regenerate the notebooks from the scripts, open `Julia` (yet again with `julia --project` and type

+Second note: the `free_convection.jl` tutorial runs a 3D simulation.
+It will take a few minutes!

 ```julia
 using Literate